-If you choose to study Green Chemical Science as a BSc specialisation, you'll complete CHEM 397, the Green Chemical Science capstone course, where you'll undertake original research in Green Chemical Science, communicating your findings in academic and industry scenarios.
+If you choose to study Green Chemical Science as a BSc specialisation, you can do CHEM 397, the Green Chemical Science capstone course, where you'll undertake original research, communicating your findings in academic and industry scenarios.

-If you study Green Chemical Science as a BAdvSci(Hons) specialisation, you will acquire advanced disciplinary knowledge and research skills that will prepare you to engage in research in the final year of your four-year degree.
+If you study Green Chemical Science as a BAdvSci(Hons) specialisation, you will acquire advanced disciplinary knowledge and research skills that will prepare you to engage in research in the fourth and final year of your degree.

-There's an increasing number of jobs available in the sustainability science arena.
-Studying Green Chemical Science will equip you with the necessary skills and knowledge to take advantage of these career opportunities, and to contribute to society in a meaningful and informed way.
+There's an increasing number of science jobs available in the sustainability arena.
+Studying

+Green Chemical Science will equip you with the necessary skills and knowledge to take advantage of these career opportunities, and to contribute to society in a meaningful and informed way.